rdkcentral/Lightning-SDK/docs/plugins/subtitles.md

 ### fontSize

-Sets the fontSize of the Subtitles text
+Sets the `fontSize` style of the Subtitles text.

 ```js
 Subtitles.fontSize(50)